Liinkiing/laravel-forum/readme.md

 ## About this project
 This project was made for learning purposes.
 Actually, I'm trying to learn Laravel.
 I've already done a traditional [MVC Blog](https://github.com/Liinkiing/laravel-blog) with Laravel.
-With this project, I want to make something bigger, with more concepts (Laravel events system, Real time notifications, Unit testing...).
+With this project, I want to make something bigger, with more concepts (Laravel events system, Real time notifications, Unit testing, features testing...).
 The project will be updated when I have time to play with the framework.

 ## About Laravel